Donald Trump is now a terrorist leader

 Shortly before the violence broke out, Senate Majority Leader Mitch McConnell did deliver a speech explaining his decision to oppose Trump’s attempt to overturn the election, and he spoke emotionally about protecting American democracy and preventing it from entering “a death spiral.”
 This performance came far too late.
 Trump and his allies had been laying the groundwork for this coup for months.
 And though blowing up the election was a Trumpian bridge too far for McConnell, he and other Republican leaders had long accepted Trump’s authoritarian rhetoric and moves.
 Afraid of his base, they empowered Trump and permitted their party to become a cult of personality centered on a pathologically narcissistic wannabe-strongman.
 We heard repeatedly that they knew better.
 A few wrung their hands once in a while in response to Trump’s excesses.
 But they went along, as he led a political movement driven by fear, paranoia, resentment, grievance, and falsehoods.
 They were chickenshit.

-At the same time, Trump and his fans demonized Black Lives Matter and screamed about Antifa.
+At the same time, Trump and his fans demonized Black Lives Matter and screamed about antifa.
 Law and order, they shouted (or tweeted).
 But it is the Trumpers’ assault on Congress that is the most violent political act in decades.
 And the perps are white people who have been riled up by Trump—and by his handmaids.
 Before the proceedings were interrupted by Trump’s terrorists, Sen. Ted Cruz, a leader of the GOPers challenging the electoral count, claimed this count had to be suspended because “nearly half” of Americans have “deep concerns” about the election’s legitimacy.
 That was a lie.
 It is not nearly half.
 But more important, those people who have such concerns do so because Trump, echoed by Cruz and other Republicans, has hurled lie after lie about the election results.
 They created this cauldron.
 And if the Republicans continue this attempt to subvert the election once order is restored to the Capitol, it will show they are in league with violent extremists to serve Trump and retain power.

 After the election, when Trump would not concede, Republican officials, following suit, would not recognize the results.
 Humor Trump, they said.
 What harm could come from giving him time to get used to being a loser?
 Here is the result: Terrorism.
 The US Capitol under siege.
 Trump’s troops on the rampage.
 The United States diminished and disgraced.
 And Trump, despite pleas from former aides and others, doing little to control the furies he deliberately let loose.
 He issued one weak tweet asking for calm.
 He then posted a video in which he asked the rioters to leave the Capitol but reaffirmed the bogus grievance motivating them: the “election was stolen” and “everyone knows this.”
 He then added, “We love you.”
 He told the criminal thugs who had overrun Congress that he loved them.
 He would not repudiate them.